Gina Pauline, Undergraduate Program Director

-The 124-credit hour B.S. in Sport Management curriculum combines department-specific courses with professional electives and liberal arts requirements, providing students with the tools to pursue a career in sport management or graduate study.
-Coursework covers such areas as business, marketing, management, communications, economics, technology, sponsorship, market research, societal influences and impacts, event planning and law.
-The program allows students to pursue specializations or minors and tailor their studies according to their professional interests.
+The 125-credit hour B.S. in Sport Management curriculum combines department-specific courses with professional electives and liberal arts requirements, providing students with the tools to pursue a career in sport management or graduate study.
+Coursework covers areas in business, marketing, management, communications, economics, technology, sponsorship, market research, societal influences and impacts, event planning and law.
+The program requires students to pursue a minor allowing students to tailor their studies according to their professional interests.
 The required 12-credit capstone provides students with valuable industry experience.

 Intra University Transfer